Zachary-Greene/Chess/README.md

 # Chess

 This program is Chess.
-It will have .
+It will have an AI opponent eventually and all the rules and features of normal chess.
 Included within the repository is a copy of this readme file, a license file and a python file.
 This is just a project that I wanted to challenge myself with.
 I used Ajay Karat's sprites, see attribution at the bottom.

 ## Prerequisites